OSGeo/PROJ/docs/source/usage/ellipsoids.rst

 .. option:: +R=<value>

-Radius of the sphere
+   Radius of the sphere, :math:`R`.

 .. option:: +a=<value>

-Semi-major axis of the ellipsoid
+   Semi-major axis of the ellipsoid, :math:`a`.

 .. _ellipsoid_shape_parameters: